Pessaries are a great alternative to prolapse surgery for many women.

 - With advanced age.

 Overweight women struggling to improve their pelvic floor strength and prolapse support are another group who might benefit from the added support of a pessary.
-This might be worth discussing with your medical specialist as a possible management option if this applies to you.

 How Does a Pessary Work?